rcannon/memcached/README.md

 ![ec95thVsThreads2](/ExtraCreditPlots/EC_95thPlot3.png "ec95thLatency3")

-We can see from these plots that the saturation point for two server threads is when there are 4 client threads sending requests.
-The maximum unsaturated mean throughput is 949 requests per second (when client threads = 4), and the minimum unsaturated 95th percentile latency is 3.65 milliseconds (client threads = 1).
-This is only slightly worse than our baseline results in terms of thoughput, but much worse in terms of latency.
-This is also slightly worse than our results before moving to finer grained locking.
+We can see from these plots that the saturation point for three server threads is when there is 1 client threads sending requests.
+The maximum unsaturated mean throughput is 906 requests per second (when client threads = 2), and the minimum unsaturated 95th percentile latency is 2.61 milliseconds (client threads = 2).
+This is worse than our baseline results in terms of thoughput as well as latency.
+This is also worse than our results before moving to finer grained locking.
 Perhaps our "enhancement" didn't actually make things better.

 Finally, we test 4 server threads.